ICGC-TCGA-PanCancer/pancancer-documentation/docs/prod_cluster_with_bindle.md

 Here I will show you how to create a single compute node running on AWS and capable or executing the HelloWorld workflow to ensure your environment is working.
-Another tutotrial will show you how to install the PanCancer BWA-Mem Workflow.
-I chose AWS for its ease of access however please keep in mind the AWS cloud is not a PanCancer participating cloud.
-This information is provided for illustration purposes only.
-You can use AWS to work with synthetic/non-controlled access data but please use a PanCancer approved cloud for computation on controlled access data.
+This setup process will also install other PanCancer workflows along the way.
+I chose AWS for its ease of access however please keep in mind that we run in 6 academic clouds which do have their specific settings, see the section below.
 The mechanism for other clouds is identical to the example below, however, so the example shown below should be extremely helpful in accessing PanCancer clouds.

 ##### Step 0 - Get an Account

 First, sign up for an account on the AWS website, see http://aws.amazon.com for directions.
+Brian O'Connor at OICR manages the accounts for the group.

 ##### Step 1 - Create a Launcher Host

 Next, you can create a "launcher" host.
-This is your gateway to the system and allows you to launch individual computational nodes or clusters of nodes that actually do the processing of data.
-It also is the location to run the "decider" that will schedule the BWA workflow running on your many clusters in this cloud.
+This is your gateway to the system and allows you to launch individual computational nodes (or clusters of nodes) that actually do the processing of data.
+It also is the location to run the "decider" that will schedule the BWA (and other) workflows running on your many nodes in this cloud.
 This latter topic will be discussed in another guide focused on workflow launching and automation.

 The launcher host also improves the isolation of your computational infrastructure.
-It should be the only host accessible via SSH, should use SSH keys rather than passwords, use a non-standard SSH port, and, ideally, include Failtoban or another intrusion deterant.
+It should be the only host accessible via SSH, should use SSH keys rather than passwords, use a non-standard SSH port, and, ideally, include Failtoban or another intrusion deterrent.
 For AWS, please see the extensive documentation on using security groups to isolate instances behind firewalls and setup firewall rules at http://aws.amazon.com.